kitce/react-with-traverse/README.md

 # react-with-traverse
-A HoC (Higher-Order Component) that allows you to traverse into the React component tree to do something on each of the deepest strings, such as highlight keywords, censor sensitive content and etc.
+A HOC (Higher-Order Component) that allows you to traverse into the React component tree to do something on each of the deepest strings, such as highlight keywords, censor sensitive content and etc.

 ## Example
 [Live demo](https://runkit.com/kitce/react-with-traverse-demo)